Systems, Resilience, and Organization: Analogies and Points of Contact with Hierarchy Theory: Elasticity, Resilience, and Antifragility

 \subsection{Computational Antifragility}

 As mentioned above, a key requirement of resilience is identity persistence.
-In some cases, however, preserving the identity of the system does not appear as the most desirable outcome.
-While the environmental conditions change it may make more sense to \emph{adjust\/} the identity of the system so as to adopt a ``form'' more profitable with respect to the original identity.
-Natural evolution provides a clear example of the benefits of such a strategy while recent studies, e.g., at NASA, show a growing interest towards a different approach to resilience based on system identity evolution~\cite{Jones2014870}.
+In some cases, however, preserving the identity of the system does not appear as the most desirable course of action.
+As the environmental conditions change, it may make more sense to \emph{adjust\/} the identity of the system so as to adopt a ``form'' more profitable with respect to the original identity.
+Natural evolution provides a clear example of the benefits of such a strategy.
+Recent works~\cite{Jones2014870} show a growing interest towards a different approach to resilience based on system identity evolution.
 In~\cite{DF14a} I discussed this problem and hypothesized that a possible strategy should combine elasticity, entelechism, and (machine) learning.
 Computational antifragility is the name I use for this class of strategies~\cite{DF14a,Taleb12}.
 Whatever the design direction, we need to look at nature and change the paradigm of resilience from ``being at work while staying the same'' to ``being at work while getting better'', namely becoming a better system or being.
 With Leibniz's words we could say that, through ``a certain divine mathematics''~\cite{Leilines} we need to learn how nature makes it possible that ``something greater will emerge''~\cite{LeibnizParkinson}.